Pandera¶

 Future priorities that are currently not supported include:

-Given a definition of a synthetic flat table:
+Given a definition of a synthetic flat table with some nested/inlined columns:

 PanderaSyntheticTable: